Core Area

 Achieved Goals

-• Awarded $10,000 through the Strategic Equity and Anti-Racism (StEAR) Enhancement Fund for "Accessibility in innovative health pedagogy: electronic health records in teaching and learning (The aEHR project)" (Jason Min) to improve training relating to online educational tool (the aEHR) with practice-standard accessibility features, and raise critical awareness among faculty and future health practitioners on disability inequities that currently plague commercially available electronic medical record products in Canada (April 2024).
+- Awarded $10,000 through the Strategic Equity and Anti-Racism (StEAR) Enhancement Fund for "Accessibility in innovative health pedagogy: electronic health records in teaching and learning (The aEHR project)" (Jason Min) to improve training relating to online educational tool (the aEHR) with practice-standard accessibility features, and raise critical awareness among faculty and future health practitioners on disability inequities that currenty plague commercially available electronic medical record products in Canada (April 2024).